What is Transportation Demand Management?

 Howard County’s TDM Program is Go Howard, formerly Howard Commuter Solutions, offering assistance to employers, employees, and residents about the many different ways to get to your favorite places.

-The purpose of this plan is to identify strategies that reduce the number of trips made, move more people in the same amount of roadway space, and spread the travel demand across more hours of the day to take advantage of space and capacity.
-The focus of this plan is on the implementation of these strategies that the level of individual office, apartments and condominiums, institutional, and retail buildings.
+The purpose of this update is to identify strategies that reduce the number of trips made, move more people in the same amount of roadway space, and spread the travel demand across more hours of the day to take advantage of space and capacity.
+The focus of this plan is on the implementation of these strategies at the level of individual office, apartments and condominiums, institutional, and retail buildings.

 As a part of this plan we’re exploring different strategies and benefits that include things like pre-tax or subsidies for taking public transit, real-time information bus arrivals, shuttles to/from transit and other key locations, carpool and vanpool programs, reduced-price bikeshare memberships, increased opportunities for telework and alternative work schedules and more.